Thinking on Education: Women’s Important Contributions to the STEM Fields

 Students everywhere are lucky to have teachers who help them discover these women throughout history.

-To discover a treasure trove of Women’s history videos, visit our Women’s History Playlist at YouTube.
+To discover a treasure trove of Women’s history videos, visit our Women’s History Playlist on YouTube.